houssemlachtar/houssemlachtar/README.md

 - ⚡ Fun fact: I love to go to the gym and play guitar and drums
 - 🐾 Also fun fact: Dog and cat love
 <br />
-  🟢 + Green Currently looking for a work-study experience. +
+  🟢 + Currently looking for a work-study experience. +
 <br />

 ### Connect with me: